dafer45/TBTK/doc/Manual.md

 @page FourierTransform FourierTransform
 # Fast Fourier transform {#FastFourierTransform}
 One of the most commonly employed tools in physics is the Fourier transform and TBTK therefore provides a class that can carry out one-, two-, and three-dimensional Fourier transforms.
-The class is a wrapper for the FFTW3 library (http://www.fftw.org), which implements and optimized version of the fast Fourier transform (FFT).
+The class is a wrapper for the FFTW3 library (http://www.fftw.org), which implements an optimized version of the fast Fourier transform (FFT).

 ## Basic interface {#BasicInterface}
 The basic interface for executing a transform is